Kixiron/crunch-lang/README.md

 `str`: A dynamically growable string stored on the Heap
 `int`: A semi-dynamically sized signed integer ~~of up to 128 bits~~
 `float`: A semi-dynamically sized float ~~of up to 64 bits~~
-`void`: Nothing.
+`unit`: Nothing.
 The void consumes all foolish enough to attempt usage, for it is naught, zilch, nada.
 A purely typesystem-sided construct that is clobbered by the compiler
 `nullable<ty>`: Makes a type able to be null. `ty` is the contained type.
 The contained value can be `ty` or `null`
 `bool`: A boolean value of either `true` or `false`
 `vector<ty>`: A vector of values. `ty` is the contained type